NewPage Corporation

 R.K.B.

-company was called Nash & Harrison, Ltd. The company
+John Harrison.
+The company was called Nash & Harrison, Ltd.

-developed and patented many of the current online inspection techniques still in
+The company developed and patented many of the current online inspection

-use today.
-Their primary focus was on sheeter applications
+techniques still in use today.
+Their primary focus was on paper

-where zero defect tolerance was a requirement of the time.
+sheeter applications where zero defect tolerance was a requirement of

-Since no other competitive technologies existed at that time the company
+the time.
+Since no other competitive technologies existed at that

-25% per year.
-Primary markets served were Canada and
+year.
+Primary markets served were Canada and Europe.

 By the late 1950's, the